orginux/kafka-traffic-generatror/README.md

       <PARAMETER_2>: <VALUE_2>
       ...
 ```
-All functions are listed in [the gofakeit project](https://github.com/brianvoe/gofakeit#functions).
+You can find more exmples in the `./examples` directory and all functions are listed in [the gofakeit project](https://github.com/brianvoe/gofakeit#functions).

 3. Run the program with the path to the configuration file: